 4. DETERMINE WHAT PRODUCTS TO USE

-Determine what products will you use for each area and each task.
+Determine what cleaning products you will use for each area and each task.
 Will you use wipes or liquid cleaners and cloths or towels?
 What specific product will be used for the cleaning task?
 The following products are common:

 - Ready-to-use disinfectant wipes

-- Liquids or powder cleaners and their appropriate mixing tools and containers
+- Liquids or powder cleaners and their mixing tools and containers, if needed

 - Towels and cloths

-- Safety equipment for mixing cleaners – gloves, goggles, face masks
+- Personal Protective Equipment (PPE) for various cleaners – gloves, goggles, face masks, etc.

 - To kill bacteria, viruses, and fungi that can cause sickness and infection